Ed.S. in Administration & Supervision

 - General Information

-- A current state teaching license is required (elementary, middle grades, secondary, or special education).
+- A current state teaching license is required (elementary, middle grades, secondary, special education, or school counseling).

-- Three years of full-time contractual teaching experience while holding a teaching license is required (years may be accrued during M.Ed. program).
+- Three years of full-time contractual teaching experience while holding a teaching or school counseling license is required (years may be accrued during M.Ed. program).

-- Candidates must have at least one year of full-time contractual teaching experience prior to the internship.
+- Candidates must document at least one year of full-time contractual teaching or school counseling experience prior to the internship.

 - Capstone: EDUC 798